rmuraglia/menura-kb/docs/build-guide.md

 - first I [add a new remote](https://github.com/rmuraglia/zmk-config/blob/8d228a5c4ef68459f12914036d7ad219430e42fd/config/west.yml#L15-L16) for the menura repo's github url base
 - then I [add the menura project](https://github.com/rmuraglia/zmk-config/blob/8d228a5c4ef68459f12914036d7ad219430e42fd/config/west.yml#L35-L37). note that I use a non-main revision, but that's for testing something unrelated -- you should use the main branch
 - then under [`zmk-config/config/`](https://github.com/rmuraglia/zmk-config/tree/8d228a5c4ef68459f12914036d7ad219430e42fd/config) I add my menura keymap and conf files
+    - note that if you are using a layout other than the default 3x5+3, you may want to declare a [chosen node](https://github.com/rmuraglia/zmk-keyboards-menura/blob/main/boards/shields/menura/menura.dtsi#L146-L149) with the appropriate layout, like `&menura_23332_2_layout`.
 - finally, I add the menura to my [github actions build list](https://github.com/rmuraglia/zmk-config/blob/8d228a5c4ef68459f12914036d7ad219430e42fd/build.yaml#L31-L34)

 To enter the bootloader for flashing firmware, you can quickly double tap the reset button, but if that's inaccessible or inconvenient, the stock keymap from the previous section also provides a 4-key combo for entering the bootloader on each half.